RubixML/ML/CONTRIBUTING.md

 - Does the CHANGELOG need to be updated?

 ### Coding Style
 Rubix strictly follows the PSR-2 coding style.
-Here are a few of the guidelines, however, refer to the [style guide]((https://www.php-fig.org/psr/psr-2/) for an exhaustive list.
+Here are a few of the guidelines, however, refer to the [style guide](https://www.php-fig.org/psr/psr-2/) for an exhaustive list.
 For any new object, please include a header that contains the name of the object, a short description, any references, and the author and package name.
-If you are making changes to an existing file, please add your name to the author list under the last entry.
+If you are making changes to an existing file, you may add your name to the author list under the last entry if you want.

 - Code MUST follow all [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md) guidlines.
 - Code MUST use 4 spaces for indenting, not tabs.